esteevanderwalt/TwitterAnalysis/README.md

 # TwitterAnalysis
-## Analysis of Twitter data as part of PhD work
+## Analysis of Twitter data as part of PhD research work
 Using R-Studio and data scraped from Internet.
 Some sample data is available.
 For our current purpose we either have the data hosted in Postgres or SAP HANA.